streetpea/chiaki-ng/docs/updates/done.md

 ## Quit function ++ctrl+q++

-Cleanly quits Chiaki, respecting the user's configuration option of either asking to put PlayStation console sleep, putting PlayStation console to sleep without asking, or leaving PlayStation console on.
+Cleanly quits Chiaki, respecting the user's configuration option of either asking to put PlayStation console sleep, putting PlayStation console to sleep without asking, or leaving PlayStation console on.[^1]

 !!!
 Question "What does this do for me?"